 Another area we’re seeing a lot of unknown threats is credential phishing attacks.
 While we did not see a similar increase in unknown phishing, it still represents the majority of overall phishing attacks.

-Credential theft is a tactic that malicious actors utilize more and more.
+Credential theft is a tactic that malicious actors utilise more and more.
 BEC attacks today are coming more from stolen email accounts that are stolen by credential theft.
 We’re seeing this threat continue to be used by these actors in many of their attacks.
 These fake login requests continue to be used through malicious links within emails to try and obtain the Office 365 account credentials of the victim.
 Many of these victims today are targeted executives and financial and human resources employees.

 The good news is that Trend Micro developed Computer Vision, a technology combining image analysis and machine learning (ML) to check branded elements, login forms, and other site content to detect credential phishing emails and URLs embedded within emails.

 Standard phishing emails continue to be a popular attack vector targeting employees in order to gain access to their computers and the network in general.
 In 2022, we blocked over 22M phishing emails, representing a 29% increase from 2021.